 Shop Magazine Street

 Magazine Street runs roughly six miles through the Garden District.
-It is filled with glorious old houses, restaurants, shops, spas, bakeries, bars, cafes, galleries, antiques, and plenty of things you’ve never imagined.
-The vibe on Magazine Street is low-key and tends to lean more toward locals out for lunch and some light shopping.
-While you can be sure there are plenty of tourists too, it doesn’t attract nearly the same crowd you’ll find in the French Quarter, so you get a different aspect of the city.
+It is filled with glorious old houses, restaurants, and shops.
+You will find spas, bakeries, bars, and cafes.
+There are also galleries, antiques, and plenty of things you’ve never imagined.
+The vibe on Magazine Street is low-key.
+It tends to lean more toward locals out for lunch and some light shopping.
+There are plenty of tourists too.
+However, it doesn’t attract the same crowd you’ll find in the French Quarter.
+You get a different aspect of the city.

 You may not realize when looking for something to do in New Orleans the city has world-class parks.
-When you want to get outdoors in the sunshine and walk off your hangover or too much jambalaya, you should visit one of these.
+If you want to enjoy the sunshine, consider visiting one of these parks.
+It’s a great way to walk off your hangover or too much jambalaya.

 AUDUBON PARK